lawalsegun2025/laptop_price_predictor/README.md

 ## Overview

-This project is about predicting the price of a laptop based on common features like Memory, Processor and many more attributes. <br/><br/>
+This project involved building a model capable of predicting the price range of a laptop based on the laptop's software and hardware specification. <br/><br/>
 <img src="img/laptops_images.jpg">

 ## Motivation